CES-AI-TRAINING/product-crud-app/UNIT_TESTING_README.md

 ## CI suggestion 🔧

 Add a GitHub Actions workflow to run `npm test -- --run --coverage` on pull requests and optionally fail if coverage drops below a threshold.
 If you'd like, I can add a sample workflow file for the repository.

----

-If you want, I can also:
-- Add a GitHub Actions workflow to run tests and publish coverage on PRs
-- Add coverage thresholds or a failing rule when coverage decreases

-Tell me which one you'd like me to do next.